2 Times

-"2 Times" is the debut single of British singer Ann Lee.
-It was released in 1999 as the lead single from her debut album, Dreams (1999).
-The single entered and peaked at number two on the UK Singles Chart.
-Outside the United Kingdom, the single topped the charts of Flanders and peaked within the top 10 in several countries, including Australia, Germany, Ireland, Italy, and New Zealand.
+"2 Times" is the debut single of English singer Ann Lee.
+It was released in Italy in December 1998 by X-Energy as the lead single from her debut album, Dreams (1999), and was issued worldwide the following year.
+The single peaked at number two on the UK Singles Chart, reached number one in Flanders, and entered the top 10 in several countries, including Australia, Germany, Ireland, Italy, and New Zealand.

 Background and composition

-Ann Lee's previous work on a large number of Eurodance projects would help her receive a contract with Alfredo Larry Pignagnoli, with whom she had already worked with on the Whigfield project as a songwriter, amongst others.
+Ann Lee's previous work on a large number of Eurodance projects would help her receive a contract with Alfredo Larry Pignagnoli, with whom she had already worked with on many projects such as Whigfield, Ally & Jo, amongst others.
 He worked on a track with Marco Sorcini called "Two Times".
 The song is played in a F major key in common time at a BPM of 132, and throughout follows chord progression F-C7.

 Critical reception

 A reviewer from Daily Record wrote, "This sounds like a line-dancing song reworked for the techno market, but it's worked for Ann Lee who has already topped the charts across Europe."
 The Guardian described it as "giddy".